-As for the brokers, they no longer had a huge incentive to stick around.
+As for the US Forex brokers, they no longer had a huge incentive to stick around.
 Huge FX trading companies with plenty of capital stated around for sure, but that’s because they relied on institutional investors anyway – the kind who don’t need anything above 50:1 leverage.
 As for the smaller brokerages, things got too tough.
 First because their primary customer base was fleeing offshore and because of the high standards.
 Brokers in the US had to be licensed by the CFTC and become members of the NFA, and this meant huge capital requirements.
 A lot of the smaller brokerages could not handle this and the potential crippling bankrupting fines imposed on companies that were even slightly on the wrong.
 An example is FXCM with general positive FXCM reviews and yet they were fined $7 million in 2017.

 That being said, there are still a number of NFA-regulated brokers who tend to the US FX arena, and the industry might even see a rise soon.
 Now that ESMA has imposed tough regulations (tougher than in the US) and CySEC and ASIC considering the same, the US FX arena doesn’t seem too bad now.
 In fact, some might even prefer it.
 The NFA has been known to be a very competent regulator and has managed to keep FX scams at a minimum.
 Combining the security of funds with the now favourable trading terms makes the US a ripe market for traders around the world.
 In addition, as there are a limited number of new binary options brokers, the US provides an opportunity as the industry is still legal there.